werckme/werckmeister/manual.md

 [... write my own MIDI expression mods]()

 ### Basics
 The Werckmeister language knows only a few statement types.
 It's all about tracks, voices and events.
-Statements which are not one of theese are for configration.
+All others have just a cofiguration purpose.
 <br>A basic Werckmeister document will look like this:

 ```